Sherry Haynes is currently pursuing a PharmD degree and has experience in both the clinical and management sides of pharmacy.

 NOTE: These herbs are potentially unsafe if taken by mouth.

 Use: Pureed capsicum can be applied topically for effective relief of back pain.
-It contains capsaicin which helps to numb the affected area.
-Technically speaking capsaicin induces the release of substance P, a neurotransmitter from sensory fibres.
-It also blocks the transport and synthesis of substance P. Repeated application of capsaicin bring about a long-lasting numbing effect.
+It contains capsaicin, which helps to numb the affected area.
+Technically speaking, capsaicin induces the release of substance P, a neurotransmitter from sensory fibres.
+It also blocks the transport and synthesis of substance P. Repeated application of capsaicin brings about a long-lasting numbing effect.
 Its use is suitable for the treatment of neuropathic pain or musculoskeletal disorders, with or without inflammatory components.

 Precautions: Creams, gels and other preparations are meant for external use only.